deltaswapio/relayer-engine/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Submit a bug ticket if you have an issue.
-If you're a user, check out the Wormhole Discord server below for faster assistance.
+If you're a user, check out the Deltaswap Discord server below for faster assistance.
 title: ""
 labels: "bug"
 assignees: ""